 Jose likes to do origami, and he used to do that a lot.
 He’s been doing less of that because we mostly can’t take everything he makes and he gets sad to leave his stuff behind.
 He’s been trying to help cooking or to do whatever his siblings are doing.

 Coral likes to play with her miniature animals, dragons or ponies, draw and make Blutack sculptures.
-She’s been making really cool stuff, and drawing really nice and cute stuff (that we can recognise).
+She’s been making really cool stuff and drawing really nice and cute stuff (that we can recognize).
 She also loves to cook, which is cute, but sometimes I wish she wouldn’t.